jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Office of the Chief Financial Officer
-Enterprise Risk Management works across business units to prioritize risk discussions with Microsofts senior leadership, and connects multiple operational risk teams, manages our enterprise risk framework, and facilitates internal security assessment using the NIST Cybersecurity Framework.
+Enterprise Risk Management works across business units to prioritize risk discussions with Microsoft’s senior leadership, and connects multiple operational risk teams, manages our enterprise risk framework, and facilitates internal security assessment using the NIST Cybersecurity Framework.